 Rooms with video conferencing have either a Polycom or Cisco conference system.
 These systems broadcast and receive audio and video as well as share content from the room's PC or any other device connected to it.
 In addition to the individual units which can connect point to point, a Multipoint Control Unit (MCU) can be used if you have multiple sites that would like to join your conference.

 Microsoft Lync is web-based conferencing software.
+This is currently the only HIPAA compliant web conferencing platform that OIS supports.
 Its is available in all classrooms, but those without Lync integrated require special request to have a microphone installed.
 Rooms that have Lync integrated feature cameras and microphones that are all routed to the room's PC in a way that emulates a web camera.
 You have the ability to share your desktop and perform other functions using the Lync software.
 For more information about how we use Microsoft Lync, you can visit our support page.

 A secure connection is required for conferences containing confidential information such as protected health information (PHI).
 All conference units operated by OIS are configured to use a secure encrypted connection when possible (dependent on remote site).
 If you require a secure connection, testing must be done to ensure the remote site will be able to receive the secure connection in advance.
 Please indicate this need when you request videoconferencing services.